 - Cats are obligate carnivores.

 - Cats are usually lactose intolerant.

-- Proteins are the cause of most food allergies.
+- Proteins are the triggers for most food allergies.

 - Pets typically don’t need extra vitamins.